shoeffner/gaze/README.md

 [Documentation](https://shoeffner.github.io/gaze) &ndash; [Thesis](https://shoeffner.github.io/mthesis)

 Gaze aims at providing an easy to use gaze tracking library.
 It was the project for my master's thesis.
-It is inspired by [eyeLike](https://github.com/trishume/eyeLike), and performs well in the task of eye tracking.
+Inspired by [eyeLike](https://github.com/trishume/eyeLike), it performs eye tracking well.

 **Warning:** *Gaze tracking does not work!*